LuxLavalier/LuxLavalier.github.io/code/part1.md

 * Join the [ElectroMage Forum](https://forum.electromage.com) where Pixelblaze users help each other with questions, share amazing patterns, and more!

-We'll be back with more pattern tutorials!
-We'll cover the `beforeRender` function for faster and more interesting patterns.
-And Pixelblaze will soon be adding support for custom color palettes, to make going beyond rainbows easier!

 [Writing Your Own Patterns&#x3A; Part 2](/code/part2)